Conformal Tradeoffs: Operational Profiles Beyond Coverage: Solubility supplementary details

 \subsection{Dataset and label construction}

 We use AquaSolDB as the source of aqueous solubility measurements ($\log S$), following the curation and quality-control procedures described in the dataset reference \citep{Sorkun2019AqSolDB}.
+The curated source file used in our experiments contains 9,982 entries.
+Molecules with invalid SMILES strings are excluded before feature generation.
 For model training and scoring we discretize $\log S$ into three regimes with fixed thresholds: Insoluble ($\log S<-4$), Moderate ($-4\le\log S<-2$), and Soluble ($\log S\ge-2$), defining a three-class label space $\mathcal Y=\{0,1,2\}$ \citep{Kalepu2015Insoluble}.